A little about me

 Finding Yoga

-Little me was always curious, always asking the big questions, often called sensitive, and feeling misunderstood.
-I studied musical theatre growing up, and movement was always my anchor and my joy, but I was too shy to pursue it as a career.
+Little me was always curious, always asking questions, always called sensitive, and honestly often feeling misunderstood.
+Movement was always my anchor, expression and my joy, and the place where I would feel the most ‘me’.

-After university, a friend took me to a yoga class in a church, and it felt like an exhale.
-What began as a way to soothe my anxiety became a path I wanted to share, hoping to help others too.
-So I signed up for a 200-hour teacher training in Bali and stayed for three months to explore and dive deeper into the practice .
-My eyes were opened…that was the beginning of it all.
+What began as a way to soothe my anxiety became something I had to follow.
+Soon after, I signed up for my first 200-hour teacher training in Bali and stayed for several months to immerse myself in the practice.
+That was the beginning of everything…

 I quickly learned that yoga doesn’t hand us all the answers, it often gives us more questions.
 And yet, it feels like the closest thing to quenching my curiosity for life, the untangling, the learning, the unlearning all feels like i’m being guided back to my truest self.

-Since then, I’ve immersed in over 700 hours of training in various modalities with some incredible teachers, opened and run a studio & coffee shop and host retreats around the world.
+Since then, I’ve immersed in over 700 hours of training in various modalities with some incredible teachers, founded Wild Roots, opened and run a studio & coffee shop, hosted retreats around the world and worked with some incredible people and companies.

-Somatics, non-dual Tantra, yin, Chinese medicine & nidra with The Authentic Flow Tribe, Satu Tuomela.
-4 beat with Marcus Veda.
-Breath-work, meditation and philosophy with Micheal James Wong.
+Over 400hrs in Somatics, non-dual Tantra, Embodied Yin, Chinese medicine & nidra with The Authentic Flow Tribe, Satu Tuomela.
+50hr 4-beat with Marcus Veda.
+100hr Breath-work, meditation, Bhakti, and philosophy with Micheal James Wong.
+50hr Pre & Post Natal .
+200hr Hatha- Vinyasa.
+25hr Myofascial Release.

 Living Yoga

-For me, yoga has been both an uprooting and an opening.
-It has completely changed the way I see and navigate the world, and opened me up to things and a life that I never thought possible.
+For me, yoga has been both an an opening and an uprooting.
+It has changed the way I see and navigate the world, and opened me up to a life that I never thought possible.
 In many ways, I’ve become the adult I needed when I was a child.

-I think its also important to note that If we are truly showing up, it’s only a matter of time before yoga brings up the not-so-sexy stuff, feelings or things we are most afraid of.
-At first, we might want to resist what’s shifting, but like a riptide, we have to swim with it - and sometimes, in that surrender, we open ourselves up to new potentialities and even grace.
+I think it’s also important to share that If we are truly showing up, it’s only a matter of time before yoga brings up the not-so-sexy stuff, feelings or things we are most afraid of.
+At first, we might resist what’s shifting, but like a riptide, we have to swim with it - and in that surrender, we open ourselves up to new potentialities, even grace.

 Yoga invites presence, deeper awareness, and expands our capacity to hold the dualities of life.
-It creates space to untangle from our conditioning, stories, and patterns, to drop labels and attachments, reminding us that even whilst were growing, we are already whole, already lovable, already enough and that we already have everything we need.
-Contentment becomes the steady ground we return to, rather than seeking or outsourcing happiness.
+It creates space to untangle from our conditioning, stories, and patterns, to drop labels and attachments, reminding us that even as we grow, we are already whole, already lovable, already enough.

 This is why my message is: bring it all with you.
 Every part of you is welcome, not just the put-together, but the messy, silly, beautifully human parts too.
-And, like yoga has reminded me, I hope it can remind you too, to stay open to change, to curiosity, playfulness, and most importantly love.
 Remember, we are all, always becoming.

 As a recovering people-pleaser, I’ve learned that when we put everything else first, try to be agreeable, or endlessly accommodate others without taking care of ourselves, it comes at a cost.
 We can lose touch with our joy, our health, and our truth.